moby/buildkit/docs/windows.md

     time="2024-02-26T10:42:16+03:00" level=info msg="running server on //./pipe/buildkitd"
     ```

+    **Running `buildkitd` with Hyper-V isolation:**

+    Some Windows hosts cannot run process-isolated containers for a base image
+    when the container OS version does not match the host OS version.
+To make
+    all build containers created by the containerd worker use Hyper-V isolation,
+    start `buildkitd` with:

+    ```powershell
+    buildkitd --containerd-worker-hyperv-isolation
+    ```

+    The same setting can be configured in `buildkitd.toml`:

+    ```toml
+    [worker.containerd]
+      hypervIsolation = true
+    ```

+    Hyper-V isolation requires the `Microsoft-Hyper-V` and `Containers`
+    Windows features to be enabled.

     **Running `buildkitd` with the CNI:**

     Note that the above simple run will not have the networking bit setup;